 Because learning at UB isn’t limited to the classroom, you will have many opportunities to connect with students who share your interests, whether they are academic or extracurricular.
 Several of UB’s “living and learning” communities create welcoming, smaller groups where you can work closely with our faculty, live with students who are studying similar academic subjects and make lifelong friends along the way.

-Take workshops, work on campus, earn a leadership certificate or volunteer through UB’s Center for Student Leadership and Community Engagement.
+Take workshops, work on campus, earn a leadership certificate or volunteer through UB’s Office of Student Engagement.

 “Leadership House is a great way to become a part of a close-knit community right at the start of freshman year.
 The experience has taught me so much about being an effective leader as well as follower, and the skills I gained will help me to be a more active student in the UB community.”